Student Fellowships & Grants

 - Student wages are eligible only in specially justified circumstances.

-Awards are limited to a total of $2,500 per year.
+Awards are limited to a total of $2,500.
 List and justify as needed all expenses in your budget, including those that will be covered by departmental, or other, resources.

 A completed application will consist of:

-- Narrative description of the proposal (5-page maximum).
-This comprehensive description should address the goals, the overall project design, the methods, and the hypotheses of the research.
+- Narrative description of the proposal (5-page, single spaced, maximum).
+This comprehensive description should contain:

 - Evaluative letter from a faculty sponsor (download guidelines).